ForestBioFacts

 The Environmental control and management theme presents the environmental issues, possibilities and challengers facing the pulp and paper industry.
 The theme also covers the main regulatory controls in the European Union area, including the Industrial Emission (IE) Directive and BAT (Best Available Techniques), as well as the role of environmental management systems and other tools.

-This theme is organised into nine sections
+This theme is organised into ten sections

 Environmental control